Last Updated on May 27, 2025

-Professional gourmets and locally conscious eaters, alike, advocate for the health, economic, and culinary benefits of farm-to-table dining.
+Professional gourmands and locally conscious eaters alike advocate for the health, economic, and culinary benefits of farm-to-table dining.
 In Western North Carolina, our abundant natural resources offer many opportunities to bring farm-fresh produce into our homes and restaurants.
 However, many locals are looking beyond the farm to enhance the quality of their dining experience and their quality of life.

 Forest-to-table dining is gaining ground!

-It’s no wonder that people are taking to the woods to round out their home menus!
+It’s no wonder people are taking to the woods to round out their home menus!
 The four-season temperate climate of the Blue Ridge Mountains, along with the area’s broad range of elevations, make our region one of the most biodiverse in the world.
-In addition to hundreds of amphibian, reptile, bird, and mammal species, our mountains are home to an estimated 4,000 species of plants, 2,000 species of fungi, and 500 species of mosses and lichens—many of which offered sustenance to native populations and early settlers.
+In addition to hundreds of amphibian, reptile, bird, and mammal species, our mountains are home to an estimated 4,000 species of plants, 2,000 species of fungi, and 500 species of mosses and lichens—many of which provided the main source of sustenance to native populations and early settlers prior to industrialization.

 Are you interested in learning more about how to live off the land?
 Mushrooms offer a great source of protein and dietary fiber, making them a great addition to any meal.
-Here’s our beginner’s guide to mushroom foraging in WNC:
+Here are the best sources for everything you need to know about mushroom foraging in and around Asheville:

 What is mushroom foraging?

 Mushrooming, mushroom foraging, and mushroom hunting are just a few terms to describe the activity of gathering mushrooms in the wild, primarily for food.
-Edible mushrooms have been collected from their natural habitats by natives around the world for millennia.
-Today, mushroom foraging is still widely practiced throughout northern and eastern Europe, East Asia, India, and temperate Canada and the United States.
+Edible mushrooms have been collected from their natural habitats by indigenous communities around the world for millennia.
+Today, mushroom foraging is still widely practiced throughout northern and eastern Europe, East Asia, India, temperate Canada, and the United States.

-Western North Carolina is a haven for mycophiles (mushroom lovers)!
+The Asheville area is a haven for mycophiles (mushroom lovers)!
 For one, our mountains offer a range of temperate climates and elevations, old growth forests, and protected lands that facilitate hundreds of mushroom species.
-In addition, many local mushrooms don’t have dangerous “look alikes,” making it easier to be confident that what you’re foraging is, in fact, safe to eat.
+In addition, many local mushrooms don’t have dangerous “lookalikes,” making it easier to be confident that what you’re foraging is, in fact, safe to eat.

-Among the more sought after edible mushrooms in Western North Carolina are:
+Among the more sought after edible mushrooms across the region are:

 Knowledge is power when it comes to mushroom hunting!
 Even though there are far more safe mushrooms in our forests than not, one bad experience is too many.
 Luckily, the Asheville area is home to experts who are excited to share their knowledge about the fungus among us.
 Here are just a few Asheville mushroom tours: